mkoryak/floatThead/README.md

 *   Events must be cloned.
 Any code that has a reference to the old (now hidden) head will break.
 *   Because the cloned header no longer exists inside the original table, styles may break.

-jquery.loatThead does not clone your header, so events bound to it still work.
+jquery.floatThead does not clone your header, so events bound to it still work.
 Any libraries that hold a reference to the header (such as datatables or tablesorter) work without any issues.